After installing OpenShift Container Platform, a cluster administrator can configure and customize the following components:

 Enable Device Manager

-Configure network: After installing OpenShift Container Platform, as a cluster administrator, you can configure the following:
+Configure network: After installing OpenShift Container Platform, you can configure the following:

 Ingress cluster traffic

 Configure storage: By default, containers operate using ephemeral storage or transient local storage.
 The ephemeral storage has a lifetime limitation.
 TO store the data for a long time, you must configure persistent storage.
 You can configure storage by using one of the following methods:

 Dynamic provisioning: You can dynamically provision storage on demand by defining and creating storage classes that control different levels of storage, including storage access.

 Static provisioning: You can use Kubernetes persistent volumes to make existing storage available to a cluster.
 Static provisioning can support various device configurations and mount options.

 Configure users: OAuth access tokens allow users to authenticate themselves to the API.
 As a cluster administrator, you can configure OAuth to perform the following tasks:

 Use role-based access control to define and supply permissions to users

 Manage alerts and notifications: By default, firing alerts are displayed on the Alerting UI of the web console.
 You can also configure OpenShift Container Platform to send alert notifications to external systems.